surf-visualization/blospray/readme.md

 * Only a single (hard-coded) transfer function for volume rendering and slice planes are supported.
 Similar for materials on geometry.

-* Only final renders (i.e. using the F12 key) are supported.
+* Only final (F12 key) renders are supported.
 Preview rendering is technically feasible, but is not implemented yet.

 * Error handling isn't very good yet, causing a lockup in the Blender script in case the BLOSPRAY server does something wrong (like crash ;-))